teamforage/forage-android-sdk/README.md

 ### Step 4: Collect the pin for the EBT payment

-The ForageSDK exposes the following function to collect a pin for an EBT payment and defer capture to the server:
+The ForageSDK provides a method to collect a customer's PIN for an EBT payment and defer the capture of the payment to the server.

 ```kotlin
 data class CollectPinParams(